 To receive a Certificate of Completion, participants must register and pay for the webinar through Proactive Medical Review and complete the corresponding HAH evaluation through SurveyMonkey.
 Questions?
 Send an email to email@example.com.

-NAB Approved Contact Hours 1.25 each session
+NAB Approved Contact Hours 1.25 each session (see disclosure above)

-This continuing nursing education activity was approved by Oregon Nurses Association, an accredited approver by the American Nurses Credentialing Center’s Commission on Accreditation for 1.25 contact hours.
+Valid for live webinar and archived webinar: This continuing nursing education activity was approved by Oregon Nurses Association, an accredited approver by the American Nurses Credentialing Center’s Commission on Accreditation for 1.25 contact hours.
 Approval valid through 01/08/2021.
 OCEAN ID #2019-1.

 State licensure boards have final authority on the acceptance of individual courses.